swiftlang/sourcekit-lsp/Documentation/Configuration File.md

 - `defaultWorkspaceType: "buildServer"|"compilationDatabase"|"swiftPM"`: Default workspace type.
 Overrides workspace type selection logic.
 - `generatedFilesPath: string`: Directory in which generated interfaces and macro expansions should be stored.
 - `backgroundIndexing: boolean`: Whether background indexing is enabled.
-- `backgroundPreparationMode: string`: Determines how background indexing should prepare a target.
-Possible values are: - `build`: Build a target to prepare it. - `noLazy`: Prepare a target without generating object files but do not do lazy type checking and function body skipping. - `enabled`: Prepare a target without generating object files and the like.
+- `backgroundPreparationMode: "build"|"noLazy"|"enabled"`: Determines how background indexing should prepare a target.
+  - `build`: Build a target to prepare it.
+  - `noLazy`: Prepare a target without generating object files but do not do lazy type checking and function body skipping.
+This uses SwiftPM's `--experimental-prepare-for-indexing-no-lazy` flag.
+  - `enabled`: Prepare a target without generating object files.
 - `cancelTextDocumentRequestsOnEditAndClose: boolean`: Whether sending a `textDocument/didChange` or `textDocument/didClose` notification for a document should cancel all pending requests for that document.
 - `experimentalFeatures: ("on-type-formatting")[]`: Experimental features that are enabled.
 - `swiftPublishDiagnosticsDebounceDuration: number`: The time that `SwiftLanguageService` should wait after an edit before starting to compute diagnostics and sending a `PublishDiagnosticsNotification`.